ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-standalone-vsi.md

 ### x86-64 instance profiles
 {: #terraform-sap-ase-sybase-vsi-x86-64}

-During provisioning IBM Cloud® Virtual Servers for Virtual Private Cloud, you can select from six families of profiles:
+During provisioning IBM Cloud® Virtual Servers for Virtual Private Cloud, you can select from the following families of profiles:

+* Compute Optimized
 * Balanced
-* Compute
-* Memory
+* Memory Optimized
-* Very High Memory
+* Very High Memory Optimized
-* Ultra High Memory
+* Ultra High Memory Optimized
-* Storage Optimized
-* GPU

 A profile is a combination of instance attributes, such as the number of vCPUs, amount of RAM, network bandwidth, and default bandwidth allocation.
 The attributes define the size and capabilities of the virtual server instance that is provisioned.
 In the {{site.data.keyword.cloud_notm}} console, you can select the most recently used profile or click **View All Profiles** to choose the profile that best fits your needs.

-For more information about SAP profiles, see [Intel Virtual Server certified profiles on VPC infrastructure for SAP HANA](/docs/sap?topic=sap-hana-iaas-offerings-profiles-intel-vs-vpc) and [Intel Virtual Server certified profiles on VPC infrastructure for SAP NetWeaver](/docs/sap?topic=sap-nw-iaas-offerings-profiles-intel-vs-vpc).
+For more information about SAP profiles, [Intel Virtual Server certified profiles on VPC infrastructure for SAP NetWeaver](/docs/sap?topic=sap-nw-iaas-offerings-profiles-intel-vs-vpc).

-The scripts use the information that you provide for an existing VPC and deploy SAP ASE Sybase database single VSI.
-For more information about this architecture, see [SAP NetWeaver 7.x on UNIX with Sybase on IBM Cloud VPC](/docs/sap?topic=sap-refarch-hana-scaleout&interface=ui).
-You can specify the information for the VPC in the `input.auto.tfvars` file.
+The Terraform scripts use the information that you provide in `input.auto.tfvars` file, call the Ansible Playbooks and deploy SAP ASE Sybase database single VSI and the SAP architecture.

-The scripts call the Ansible Playbooks to install the SAP architecture.

 ## Virtual server instance configuration
 {: #terraform-sap-ase-sybase-vsi-config}

-The following operating systems and OS images are supported:
+The following operating systems are supported:

-* Red Hat Enterprise Linux 8.6 for SAP ASE Sybase (amd64) - images: ibm-redhat-8-6-amd64-sap-ASE Sybase-<x>
+* Red Hat Enterprise Linux 8.6 for SAP (amd64)
-* Red Hat Enterprise Linux 8.4 for SAP ASE Sybase (amd64) - images: ibm-redhat-8-4-amd64-sap-ASE Sybase-<x>
+* Red Hat Enterprise Linux 8.4 for SAP (amd64)
-* SUSE Linux Enterprise Server 15 SP 4 for SAP Applications (amd64) - images: ibm-sles-15-4-amd64-sap-ASE Sybase-<x>
+* SUSE Linux Enterprise Server 15 SP 4 for SAP Applications (amd64)
-* SUSE Linux Enterprise Server 15 SP 3 for SAP Applications (amd64) - images: ibm-sles-15-3-amd64-sap-ASE Sybase-<x>
+* SUSE Linux Enterprise Server 15 SP 3 for SAP Applications (amd64)

 The provided SSH keys are used to access the VSI through SSH, as a root user.
-The storage volumes are configured based on the [Intel Virtual Server certified profiles on VPC infrastructure for SAP ASE Sybase](/docs/sap?topic=sap-hana-iaas-offerings-profiles-intel-vs-vpc).

 ## Script files
 {: #terraform-sap-ase-sybase-vsi-files}

-The configuration and script files are available in the [GitHub repository](https://github.com/IBM-Cloud/sap-ase-db/blob/main/README.md).
+The configuration and script files are available in the [GitHub repository](https://github.com/IBM-Cloud/sap-ase-db).

-The `input.auto.tfvars` file allows the customization of the resources and the variable values.
+The `input.auto.tfvars` file allows the customization of the input parameters.

 All other configuration files are provided and no modification is required.